AnyBlok/AnyBlok/doc/ROADMAP.rst

 * Add Migration Class with Unittest: see alembic: http://alembic.readthedocs.org/en/latest/
 * Do documentation
 * ADD unittest:
-    - core inheritance
     - anyblok_core system
-* Refactor split load method of registry and unit test all part, and add unit test for each split

 To implement
 ------------